Tiuss/GyroAssist/README.md

 # GyroAssist
 Gyro Assist script for Space Engineers

+IMPORTANT!
+Grid need to have its pivot point properly aligned ("Up" of the pivot == "Up" of the ship), otherwise the script will not work properly.

 Copy/Paste to programming block.
 It turns itself on by default.
 WASD to move forward/backward/sideways
 QE to rotate